jdoughertyii/PyVCF/README.rst

+**Development repository for PyVCF is at https://github.com/jamescasbon/PyVCF **

 A VCFv4.0 parser for Python.

 The intent of this module is to mimic the ``csv`` module in the Python stdlib,